kyma-project/cli/docs/gen-docs/kyma_store.md

 title: kyma store
 ---

-Stores certificates or host files into local system.
+Stores certificates or host files in the local system.

 ## Synopsis

-Stores certificates or host files into local system.
+Stores certificates or host files in the local system.

 ## Flags inherited from parent commands